 Routines are the procedures and processes that students are expected to follow to keep things running smoothly and prevent problems.
-Examples of routines include: entering the cafeteria, the lunch line process, the dismissal process for classes from lunch, process for sharpening your pencil in class, etc. Choosing routines should be a thoughtful process, since some routines can inadvertently set up students to engage in misbehavior.
+Examples of routines include: entering the cafeteria, the lunch line process, the dismissal process for classes from lunch, the process for sharpening your pencil in class, etc. Choosing routines should be a thoughtful process since some routines can inadvertently set up students to engage in misbehavior.
 Routines should be taught and reinforced during the first week of school so that everyone in the school is following the same set of procedures.

--Avoid, prevent, and RESTROOMS appropriate times -Report problems and vandalism to the main language and volume Request pass at intended purposes eport bullying Wash your hands Use appropriate -Use facilities for Be considerate Honor privacy office -Use appropriate language Report problems to staff Display good sports-Demonstrate a positive Respect our guests -Follow directions Avoid, prevent, and ACTIVITIES & Recognize personal Take care of school program norms EVENTS -Adhere to the Follow directions eport bullying space of others Be respectful Be on time manship attitude property Respect classes that are proper receptacles Place trash in the HALLWAYS Take the most direct Avoid, prevent, report -Report problems and vandalism to Respect classes that -Maintain personal nstruction time required during Use appropriate route to class A hall pass is space of others Main Office Be respectful are in session in session anguage INNOVATION LABS -Attend class daily -Utilize only assigned Work to your fullest potential Eating and drinking DIGITAL & Take care of school Maintain personal Follow directions Make good use of time Practice kindness and -Be engaged -Be prepared -Use equipment space of others Be respectful appropriately is prohibited Do your own work academic goals Be on time equipment property CAFETERIA Respect cafeteria staff cafeteria and stay -Wait your turn in line Food and drink must remain in cafeteria mmediately to until bell rings Follow directions Leave area clean Use appropriate Keep area clean Put trash in the Push chairs in -Report trash can language - Requests for passes during the first 10 or last 10 minutes Work to your fullest potential CLASSROOM -Follow directions Set and strive to achieve language -Maintain personal space of others of class are prohibited.
-Take care of school Be respectful to all -Use technology Make good use of time Practice kindness and Use appropriate appropriately Attend class daily Stay on task Do your own work academic goals Be on time Be prepared Be engaged compassion property Uphold integrity Embrace diversit Live responsibly & give respect prepared Be there &
+-Avoid, prevent, and RESTROOMS appropriate times vandalism to the main Report problems and Request pass at anguage and volume intended purposes report bullying Wash your hands -Use facilities for Use appropriate Be considerate Honor privacy office -Use appropriate language Report problems to staff Display good sports--Demonstrate a positive Respect our guests Avoid, prevent, and -Follow directions ACTIVITIES & -Recognize personal program norms Take care of school EVENTS Follow directions Adhere to the eport bullying space of others Be respectful Be on time manship property attitude Respect classes that are proper receptacles -Take the most direct HALLWAYS Place trash in the Report problems Avoid, prevent, report and vandalism to Respect classes that Maintain personal nstruction time required during Use appropriate -A hall pass is space of others are in session Nain Office Be respectful n session anguage bullying INNOVATION LABS -Attend class daily Utilize only assigned Work to your fullest potential Eating and drinking Take care of school DIGITAL & -Maintain personal Follow directions Make good use of time Practice kindness and Be prepared -Be engaged space of others Use equipment -Do your own work Be respectful appropriately is prohibited academic goals Be on time equipment property compassion CAFETERIA Respect cafeteria staff cafeteria and stay Food and drink must -Wait your turn in line remain in cafeteria mmediately to until bell rings Follow directions Leave area clean Use appropriate Keep area clean Put trash in the Push chairs in -Report trash can CLASSROOM the first 10 or last 10 minutes Work to your fullest potential Requests for passes during Follow directions Set and strive to achieve -Use appropriate language -Maintain personal Be respectful to all Take care of school of class are prohibited. -Use technology Make good use of time Practice kindness and space of others appropriately Attend class daily -Do your own work -Stay on task academic goals Be on time Be prepared Be engaged compassion property Embrace diversity Live responsibly Uphold integrity & give respect Be there & prepared